Jonathan S. Canno

 Mr. Canno was instrumental in the 1987 naming of amfAR as beneficiary of Art Against AIDS, a nationwide effort by hundreds of artists and galleries to raise AIDS awareness and to support AIDS research.
 To date, the extraordinary partnership between amfAR and the art community has raised nearly $18 million for AIDS research.
 He also established the Jonathan S. Canno Research Fund in 1998, which supports innovative AIDS vaccine research with funds donated by family and friends.

 Until 1999, Mr. Canno was chairman of the board and chief executive officer of the Equitable Bag Company, Inc., the largest retail and flexible packaging company in the United States.
-He serves on the board of Lenox Hill Hospital, the board of trustees of the North Shore-LIJ Health System, and the board of directors of the Hamptons International Film Festival.
+He is a long-time board member of Lenox Hill Hospital, Northwell Health (the former North Shore/LIJ), and the Hamptons International Film Festival.

-He resides with his spouse, Pierce Canno Roberts, in New York City; East Hampton, NY; and Miami Beach, FL.
+He resides with his spouse, Pierce Canno Roberts, in New York City; East Hampton, NY; and the Berkshires, MA.